 - JD/MS in Management/Finance

-Students have the opportunity to get involved in a number of organizations, including the Student Bar Association (SBA), which is a member of the American Law Student Association, the student affiliate of the American Bar Association.
+Students have the opportunity to get involved in a number of organizations, including the Student Bar Association (SBA), which is a member of the American Bar Student Division, the student affiliate of the American Bar Association.